-The Clouds data set [4] consists of 5000 two-dimensional patterns of two classes with equal class proportions.
-Performance results concerning the average generalization error and its standard deviation from the five-fold cross-validation experiment are displayed in Table I. As Table I indicates, the RBF network provides high generalization error, due to the improper way with which unsupervised learning for hidden layer places the kernels in the data space.
+We first tested the algorithms using the two-dimensional Clouds data set (with two classes), which consists of 5000 patterns of two classes with equal class proportions.
+As illustrated in the graphical representation of this data set (Fig. 6) the two classes are highly overlapped.
+As Table 1 indicates, the RBF network provides high error, due to the improper way with which unsupervised learning for hidden layer places the kernels in the data space.
 On the other hand, the PRBF ($\lambda = 1$) gives the best generalization performance for almost all numbers of kernels.